If you need help paying for electricity bills this winter, it’s worth seeing if you qualify for the Warm Home Discount of £150.

 How and when will I get the Warm Home Discount?

-If you qualify, you’ll be sent a letter – by early January 2024 – confirming you’ll receive the £150.
+If you qualify, you’ll be sent a letter – which you should have received by now – confirming you’ll receive the £150.

 Once your application has been processed, your electricity supplier will apply the discount to your bill by the end of March.